K7CTC/direwolf/README.md

 cd git/k7ctc/direwolf
 ```

 Now you can run install.sh in one of two ways.
 The first (and preferable) option is to specify your callsign via command line argument.
-The script will "validate" your input as a north americal callsign with or without SSID.
+The script will "validate" your input as a North American callsign with or without SSID.

 Examples: